 - Direct Contact with Our Customers – Collect feedback from your customers, be that a survey, customer interviews, or just in a passing conversation.
 We’re proud of the customer relationships we have formed and often create an open dialogue about our product and how it best suites their needs.
 If there is something the customer requests or suggests, we log it in our Voice of the Customer documentation to reference later.

 - Collect Feedback from Your Sales Prospects and Team – For customers who just closed a contract or are very close to closing a contract, ask them how you can improve your sales process or product features.
 Often, they have good feedback on what they’re looking for in a product or service and may help identify something you can improve on to win more business.

-- Use Your Other Data – Helpful data from tools like Google Analytics and Wistia can give insight into what your buyer behavior looks like.
+- Use Your Other Data – Helpful data from tools like Google Analytics can give insight into what your buyer behavior looks like.

 - Internal Feedback – Your employees have informed opinions on your product, service, and business.
 Don’t forget to tap into them either via survey, interview, or a brainstorming session to help you identify the information you need to make strategic decisions.
 In some cases, keeping staff feedback confidential is a good way to ensure you’re receiving true and honest information.
 For us, we used our client services team to learn and brainstorm how we might streamline the OnStrategy platform to make it more useful for their clients.
 Here’s what our sticky-note feedback and brainstorming session looked like: